 The Socialist Alliance is made up of people who, like millions of others, are sick of being ruled by the warmongers, racists, union-bashers, and capitalist politicians.

 The Socialist Alliance is a registered political party and participates in elections.
-We have two elected local councillors — Sam Wainwright in Fremantle (Western Australia) and Sue Bolton in Moreland (Melbourne, Victoria).
+We have three elected local councillors — Sam Wainwright in Fremantle (Western Australia), Sue Bolton in Moreland (Melbourne, Victoria) and Rob Pyne in Cairns (Queensland).
 The Socialist Alliance stands candidates to give a voice to working-class struggle and to meet the need for working-class political representation.

 Socialist Alliance representatives use their positions to initiate and support community campaigns, workers’ struggles and social movements, fight reactionary policies and promote the mass campaigns that can defeat the attacks on jobs and living standards.
 Socialist Alliance candidates who are elected to political office will only take the wage of an average worker.